 Gabriela Lavezzari, Ph.D., M.B.A. joined PhRMA in July 2012 as Assistant Vice President, Scientific Affairs.
 In this role, Dr. Lavezzari is the primary staff lead for a variety of strategic initiatives aimed at establishing PhRMA as a valuable source of scientific expertise in innovative biopharmaceutical research and development within the Scientific & Regulatory Affairs (S&RA) division of PhRMA.
 Dr. Lavezzari brings to PhRMA over ten years of combined research experience in the government and industry, with multi-disciplinary expertise in Personalized Medicine and Regulatory Science.

 Prior to joining PhRMA, Dr. Lavezzari served as Director Extramural Development at the Medco Research Institute, a subsidiary of Medco Health Solutions, where she led clinical utility and cost-effectiveness research to create value-based reimbursement decisions for a variety of diagnostics products across different therapeutic areas.
-Prior to Medco, Dr. Lavezzari spent few years at Theranostics Health, a proteomic-based diagnostics company where she led the laboratory operations and the oncology product development.
+Prior to Medco, Dr. Lavezzari spent two years at Theranostics Health, a proteomic-based diagnostics company where she led the laboratory operations and the oncology product development.
 Prior to Theranostics, Dr. Lavezzari worked at Social Scientific Systems where she provided scientific support to and managed multiple Adult Clinical Trial Group (HIV/AIDS), laboratory science, laboratory technical and specialty laboratory committees, subcommittees and working groups.

 Dr. Lavezzari received her PhD in Biological Sciences from University of Milano (Italy), and has received her MBA from the New York Institute of Technology (NYIT, NY).